Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput

 High-performance computing, on the other hand, has focused on simulation models for research, such as climate modeling \cite{menemenlis2005nasa}, and molecular dynamics for drug discovery \cite{schulz2009scaling}.
 These workloads involve complex, tightly-coupled computations that require both significant processing power and high-bandwidth, low-latency communication between nodes \cite{stegailov2019angara}.
 They operate on large datasets and require sustained performance over long periods of execution.

 ML fleets combine the scale of WSC workloads with the computational intensity of HPC workloads.
 They consist of workloads which are focused on running deep neural networks \cite{alexnet2012}, such as recommendation models \citep{naumov2019deeplearningrecommendationmodel,zhao2022understanding} for e-commerce and social media, computer vision tasks for autonomous vehicles \cite{janai2020computer} and medical imaging \cite{esteva2021deep}, and natural language processing (NLP) applications like large language models for chatbots and translation services~\cite{zhao2021understanding}.
 ML workloads involve heavy matrix-matrix \cite{fatahalian2004understanding} or matrix-vector \cite{bell2008efficient} operations and parallel processing that often require high computational throughput and memory bandwidth.
-ML workloads also tend to be more communication-bound rather than compute-bound \cite{li2014communication}, especially with large models since they are often sharded across many chips and require large datasets to be fed into the model.
+ML workloads also tend to be more communication-bound rather than compute-bound \cite{li2014communication}, especially since large models are often sharded across many chips and require large datasets to be fed as input.
 ML fleets also face another key challenge, which is rapidly fluctuating user demand and huge tectonic shifts in ML model architectures, as discussed in \autoref{sec:intro}.
 As a result, the designers of an ML fleet need to trade off specialization with fungibility to adapt quickly while still delivering peak performance.